Zegocover/Label-by-pr-title/README.md

 # Label-by-pr-title action
-Label pull request where the title starts with a specific word
+Label pull request when the title starts with a specific word

 ## Inputs